StoneT2000/COGS-118B-Final/notes/outline.md

 1. Download data
 2. Choose a few embedding methods, train them via unsupervised learning
 3. Use these embeddings as inputs to a separate model (which could be a neural net, or KNN or wtv) and look at the performance

+Extensions and Improvements
+1. Using other models that learn embeddings via unsupervised learning
+2. Neural representation based loss (encourage embeddings to more closely match neural representations)